tomasjurasek/tomasjurasek.github.io/_posts/2024-06-08-metrics-open-telemetry-net.md

  static readonly Meter meter = new("serviceName", "1.0");
   ```

-The default, there is no listener to meters; they need to be explicit configured into `MeterProvider.` The `MeterProvider` is the entry point to the configuration of all `Meter`'s and their instrumentation.
+The default, there is no listener to meters; they need to be explicit configured into the `MeterProvider.` The `MeterProvider` is the entry point to the configuration of all `Meter`'s and their instrumentation.

 > It's not recommended to initialize the instrument for every metric execution.
 Create a (static) wrapper over metrics.